slatedocs/slate/source/includes/_intro.md

 ## Authentication

 Each service API currently has different methods of authentication.
 The documentation for the service will include specific instructions about how to authenticate.
-For all endpoints that require authentication, requests must be signed and the signature must be placed in the `X-Chartboost-Signature` header.
+For all endpoints that require authentication, requests must be signed and the computed signature must be placed in the `X-Chartboost-Signature` header.

 All API requests should be made via HTTPS.